Bordered Heegaard Floer homology and the tau-invariant of cable knots

 Indeed, that first equation follows from the facts that

 The second equation is true by construction of the basis $\{x'_i\}$.
 Notice that in this process, we have left $B_0, \ldots, B_{n-1}$ unchanged, and that we have not increased the size of $B_n$.

-We have shown that $\{x'_j, x'_k\}$ splits as a direct summand as desired.
+We have shown that $\{x'_j, x'_k\}$ splits as a direct summand, completing the proof of the claim. \end{claim}

 Iterating this process, we can continue to change bases until $B_n$ is simplified with respect to our new basis.
 By induction, we can construct a simplified basis for all of $C^{\mathrm{vert}}$, discarding the acyclic summand $B_0$ to obtain a reduced complex.
+Up to possible reordering, this basis consists of

+where $x_0$ is a generator for $H_*(C^\mathrm{vert})$, i.e., an element that is in the kernel of the differential but not in the image.
 This basis is also a basis for $CFK^-(K)$.

 Similarly, we may find a simplified basis for $C^{\mathrm{horz}}$.
 This, too, will be a basis for $CFK^-(K)$. \end{proof}